EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Open /register

-- Enter “12345678” into element #password
+- Enter “J12345678a!” into element #password

-- Enter “12345678” into element #password2
+- Enter “J12345678a!” into element #password2

 - Enter “” into element #email

-- Enter "a" into element #name
+- Enter "aaaa" into element #name

 - Click element input[type = “submit”]